EdJoPaTo/wikidata-person-names/README.md

 I pulled them from there.
 As names don't change that often and are rather static this repo is a snapshot from Wikidata.

-Maintainer Hint: Updating the file (with `./generate.ts`) will query different names than before as LIMIT in the SparQL query is non-deterministic.
+Maintainer Hint: Updating the file (with `update-names.ts`) will query different names than before as LIMIT in the SparQL query is non-deterministic.

 ## Install